fenago/data-science/lab_guides/Lab_6.md

 The following steps will help you accomplish this task:

-1. Open a Colab notebook file.
+1. Open a Jupyter notebook file.

 2. Import the required libraries: